Portugal is a wonderful country to visit – stunning scenery, friendly people, quiet roads, rich culture and history, cheap wine, tasty food etc. etc.

 The links below will take you to details of each guided bicycle tour.
 To find out what riders thought of our first trips, see the Reviews page.
 You can also visit the Guided Tours page to check the schedule or join the mailing list for information on future trips, offers etc..

-CONFIRMED DEPARTURE: Border Castles Tour explore the north-east Alentejo, riding across the region’s rolling farmland, visiting ancient towns and a string of frontier fortresses.
-There are three places still available on the October 2016 tour.
-The next departure will be in March 2017.
+Border Castles Tour – this trip explores the north-east Alentejo, riding across the region’s rolling farmland, visiting ancient towns and a string of frontier fortresses.
+Departures in March and October 2017.

-Algarve Winter Tour a 9-day circuit of some of the finest scenery in the western Algarve.
-Two trips have already been completed but more are planned for December 2016 and January and February 2017.
+Algarve Winter Tour a 9-day circuit of some of the finest scenery in the western Algarve – and a great way to escape the winter weather in northern Europe!
+Departures in January, March and November 2017.

-Eastern Explorer Tour this trip takes a north-south route through three different regions of Portugal over 12 days, from the northern end of the Serra da Estrela mountains all the way to the Gulf of Cadiz.
-The September tour is now full but there will be another departure in April 2017.
+Eastern Explorer Tour this is a fairly tough trip taking a north-south route through three different regions of Portugal over 12 days, from the northern end of the Serra da Estrela mountains all the way to the Gulf of Cadiz.
+Departures in May and September 2017.

 I’m putting together a series of detailed guides – with print and ebook versions – covering some of the best areas in Portugal for cycling.